 3 ingredient roasted vegan butternut squash soup that you find yourself making over and over again during the colder days!
 This soup requires only 3 main ingredients to make if you don’t count the olive oil, water, and salt.
 And can be ready in just 30 minutes.
 This soup is creamy, buttery and a bit sweet!

-Butternut squash are all over the place, summer is almost over (I’m currently travelling in Kazakhstan and it’s getting chilly here!) and it just feels like soul warming soups again.
+Butternut squash is all over the place, summer is almost over (I’m currently travelling in Kazakhstan and it’s getting chilly here!) and it just feels like soul-warming soups again.
 I love soups so much, and often have a bowl of soup with a piece of toasted bread as a main dish.
 Hearty and warming soups are perfect to have for lunch or dinner especially when it’s raining outside.

 SIMPLE BUTTERNUT SQUASH SOUP